Stephanie Young (politician)

 Stephanie A. Young (born January 2, 1965) is an American politician serving as a member of the Michigan House of Representatives since 2021, currently representing the 16th district.
 She is a member of the Democratic Party.

 Career

 Young graduated from Michigan State University.
 In 2023, Detroit mayor Mike Duggan and State Representative Young proposed replacing existing property taxes with a land-value tax.

 She was elected to the Michigan House of Representatives from the 8th district in 2020.

-Following redistricting, she ran in the 16th district in 2022, winning reelection.
+Following redistricting, she ran in the 16th district in 2022, winning re-election.
 She was reelected in 2024.